Significant progress has been made with vaccine development and introduction over the last 25 years:

 Meningococcal bacteria can cause meningitis and septicaemia (meningococcal disease).
-There are five groups; A, B, C, W and Y which commonly cause disease and vaccines are now available to give some protect ion against all these groups.
+There are five groups - A, B, C, W and Y - which commonly cause disease.
+Vaccines are now available to give some protection against these groups.

 - It is offered to babies aged 2 months, with a second dose at 4 months and a booster at 12 months.

-Our Beat it Now! campaign began in January 2013 after a Men B vaccine, Bexsero, was licensed for use in Europe.
-Our campaign aim is simple, to get the UK Government to introduce the vaccine free on the NHS, as part of the immunisation programme.
+Our Beat it Now! campaign began in January 2013 after the Men B vaccine, Bexsero, was licensed for use in Europe.
+Now the vaccine is available to infants as part of the UK routine immunisation schedule.

-- The Men C vaccine is offered to infants aged 12-13 months
+- The Men C vaccine (combined with Hib) is offered to infants aged 12-13 months.

-As a result of this increase in cases the Joint Committee on Vaccination and Immunisation (JCVI) has advised that a Men ACWY vaccine should be offered to 14 -18 year-olds to prevent the transmission of this strain.
+As a result of this increase, the Joint Committee on Vaccination and Immunisation (JCVI) advised that a Men ACWY vaccine should be offered to 14 -18 year-olds to prevent the transmission of this strain.

 A Men ACWY vaccine programme began in August 2015.

-- From Spring 2016, Men ACWY vaccine has replaced Men C vaccine for children in school.
-It is offered around 14 years of age
+- From Spring 2016, the Men ACWY vaccine replaced the Men C vaccine for children in school.
+It is offered around 14 years of age.

-- To ensure all older pupils also receive a dose of this vaccine, it is being offered to 17-18 year olds as part of a “catch-up” campaign and university entrants aged 19-25
+- To ensure all older pupils also receive a dose of this vaccine, it is now offered to 17-18 year olds as part of a 'catch-up' campaign and continues to be offered to university entrants aged 19-25.

-- A combined vaccine that protects against Hib, diphtheria, tetanus, polio and pertussis (whooping cough) is offered to babies at two, three and four months
+- A combined vaccine that protects against Hib, diphtheria, tetanus, hepatitis B, polio and pertussis (whooping cough) is offered to babies at two, three and four months.

 Pneumococcal vaccines are also recommended for adults and children who are at increased risk of pneumococcal disease, for example, those with chronic respiratory or heart disease and those with cochlear implants.